Money in Singapore

 Singapore - Money

-MAS eases monetary policy at its second semi-annual meeting in October
+MAS eases monetary policy at its first semi-annual meeting in March

-On 14 October, the Monetary Authority of Singapore (MAS) slightly reduced the undisclosed rate of appreciation of the Singapore dollar nominal effective exchange rate (S$NEER) policy band, although left the width of the policy band and the level at which it is centered unchanged.
-The Singapore dollar is managed against a basket of currencies and the MAS operates a managed float regime, which fluctuates within a policy band where the level and direction is decided by the Authority to accommodate short-term volatility in foreign exchange markets as well as medium-term price stability.
+The Monetary Authority of Singapore (MAS) moved forward its biannual meeting to 30 March due to the Covid-19 pandemic.
+At the meeting, the MAS moved from targeting a slight currency appreciation to targeting a zero percent annual rate of appreciation of the policy band at the prevailing level of the Singapore dollar nominal effective exchange rate (S$NEER), effectively loosening its monetary stance.
+The width of the policy band was left unchanged.
+The Singapore dollar is managed against a basket of currencies and the MAS operates a managed float regime, with the currency fluctuating within a policy band where the level and direction is decided by the Authority to accommodate short-term volatility in foreign exchange markets as well as ensure medium-term price stability.
 The Authority thus gives up its ability to control domestic interest rates, which are instead largely determined by international lending rates and expectations of future movements in the Singapore dollar.

-FocusEconomics Consensus Forecast panelists expected the exchange rate to end 2020 at 1.38 SGD per USD by the end of 2020.
-The panel sees the exchange rate ending 2021 at 1.36 SGD per USD.
+FocusEconomics Consensus Forecast panelists expect the exchange rate to end 2020 at 1.39 SGD per USD.
+The panel sees the exchange rate ending 2021 at 1.35 SGD per USD.

 Singapore - Money Data